morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 The next document is:

-# 0.1.3 — Research Objectives
+# 0.1.4 — Scope and Limitations

-This document will translate the project’s purpose and motivation into a structured set of objectives.
+This document will establish the operational and scientific boundaries of the AMOC Research Program.

 It will define:

+* what the project includes;
-* the primary research objective;
+* what the project deliberately excludes;
-* scientific objectives;
+* scientific scope;
+* geographic scope;
+* temporal scope;
+* observational-data scope;
-* methodological objectives;
+* modelling scope;
-* computational objectives;
+* computational scope;
-* reproducibility objectives;
+* impact-research scope;
-* literature-review objectives;
+* communication scope;
+* limits of independent research;
+* limitations of available observational records;
+* limitations of reconstructions and climate models;
+* statistical and methodological limitations;
-* data-infrastructure objectives;
+* attribution limitations;
-* educational objectives;
+* prediction limitations;
+* data-access and computational limitations;
-* communication objectives;
+* expertise boundaries;
-* long-term development objectives;
-* criteria for evaluating project progress.

-The objectives must be specific enough to guide later decisions while remaining appropriate for a long-term research programme.
+* conclusions the project can and cannot legitimately support.

+This section will act as a safeguard against uncontrolled scope expansion and overstatement of what the programme is capable of establishing.

 ---

 ## Remaining Module 0.1 Work

-After `0.1.3 — Research Objectives`, the module will continue with:

 ### 0.1.4 — Scope and Limitations

+**Next**

-This section will define:
+This section will establish the programme’s scientific, methodological, technical, and practical boundaries.

+Particular attention will be given to distinguishing between:

-* what the project includes;
+* what the programme intends to investigate;
-* what it excludes;
-* scientific and technical boundaries;
-* limitations of independent research;
-* limitations of available observations;
+* what available evidence can support;
-* limitations of models and reconstructions;
-* what the project can and cannot legitimately conclude.
+* what remains outside the programme’s current capacity;
+* what cannot be concluded reliably from the available data or methods.

 ### 0.1.5 — Intended Audience